-- 1. A child who meets conditions a, b, c, and d unless e, f, g or h apply is counted toward WMA enrolment for the purposes of allocating ECS base instruction funding: - a. is attending an ECS program on the September count date of the current school year operated by a school authority or is covered by an education services agreement that has been approved for funding by the School Finance Branch; - b. meets the minimum age requirements as set out in the following table:
+The child:

-Category of ECS Children Type of ECS Funding Provided Minimum age of the child as of August 31 Maximum age of the child as of September 1 Kindergarten child Base Instruction Funding (Maximum of 1 year funding) 4 years 8 months Less than 6 years ECS child with a mild/moderate disability/delay Base Instruction Funding and Mild/Moderate Funding (Maximum 2 years funding, which includes the Kindergarten year) 3 years 8 months Less than 6 years ECS child who is gifted/talented Base Instruction Funding and Gifted and Talented Funding (Maximum 2 years funding, which includes the Kindergarten year) 3 years 8 months Less than 6 years ECS child with English as an Additional Language (EAL) needs Base Instruction Funding (Maximum 2 years funding, which includes the Kindergarten year) and EAL Funding 3 years 8 months Less than 6 years ECS child with severe disabilities/delay Base Instruction Funding (Maximum 3 years funding, which includes the Kindergarten year) and PUF Funding 2 years 8 months Less than 6 years
+- a. is attending an ECS program on the September count date of the current school year operated by a school authority or is covered by an education services agreement that has been approved for funding by the School Finance Branch; and - b. meets the minimum age requirements as set out in the following table:

-Category of ECS Children Type of ECS Funding Provided Minimum age of the child as of August 31 Maximum age of the child as of September 1 ECS child with moderate language delay Base Instruction Funding (Maximum 3 years funding, which includes the Kindergarten year) and ECS (PUF) Moderate Language Delay Funding 2 years 8 months Less than 6 years ECS child who is developmentally immature Base Instruction Funding (Maximum 2 years funding) 4 years 8 months Less than 7 years
+Category of ECS Children Type of ECS Funding Provided Minimum age of the child as of August 31 Maximum age of the child as of September 1 Kindergarten child Base Instruction Funding 4 years, 8 months Less than 6 years ECS child with a mild/moderate disability/delay Base Instruction Funding Mild/Moderate Funding 3 years, 8 months Less than 6 years ECS child who is gifted/talented Base Instruction Funding Gifted and Talented Funding 3 years, 8 months Less than 6 years ECS child with English as an Additional Language (EAL) needs Base Instruction Funding EAL Funding 3 years, 8 months Less than 6 years ECS child with severe disabilities/delay Base Instruction Funding Program Unit Funding 2 years, 8 months Less than 6 years ECS child with moderate language delay Base Instruction Funding ECS (PUF) Moderate Language Delay Funding 2 years, 8 months Less than 6 years ECS child who is developmentally immature Base Instruction Funding 4 years, 8 months Less than 7 years